 Figure 8.
 Comparing a run with no rolling and one with an additional season of rolling.
+If we do not roll at all, the number of SNe has a dramatic drop, as to short transients.

 Figure 9.
 Rolling in the bulge area.
 No significant gains, and it can hurt microlensing.